 If your parent, grandparent, spouse, or other loved one died or suffered serious complications after developing sepsis in a nursing home, compensation for medical bills, pain and suffering, and other losses may be available.
 But you don’t have to go through the legal process alone.
 Let Wieand Law Firm LLC provide your family with the personalized representation you deserve in the fight for justice on your loved one’s behalf.

 We are experienced nursing home injury attorneys who are qualified to handle personal injury claims and wrongful death lawsuits.
 We may be able to help you obtain a settlement or favorable verdict in your case.
-To discuss your nursing home sepsis claim in a free and confidential legal consultation, contact us at (215) 666-7777 today.
+To discuss your nursing home sepsis claim in a free and confidential legal consultation, contact us today.